A guide to invoicing when you’re self-employed

 How to create an invoice

 Depending on how you go about it, there are several ways that you can create invoices.
 You could make one manually following templates available online and send them out via mail or email.
 However, this can be time consuming and you could make mistakes or even forget to send them out.
+If you do choose this option, it’s crucial to set aside some time each day or week to catch up with your invoicing and make sure you keep solid records.

 - Take away the need to manually create invoices and input information